ryankellyongh/BERDO-Analysis/README.md

 | 3–5 | Moderate |
 | 6+ | High |

+**How is the priority score calculated?**

+Each building is scored on four factors:

+Not submitted (3 points): The building did not report data to the City of Boston by the May 15 deadline.

+Missing property type (2 points): The building's use category is not recorded, which prevents accurate emissions benchmarking.

+Missing or above-median Site EUI (2 points): The building's energy use intensity is missing or higher than the dataset median, indicating potential inefficiency.

+Large floor area (1 point): Buildings over 100,000 sq ft have greater emissions impact.

+Scores of 6 or above are flagged as High priority.
+Scores of 3–5 are Moderate.
+Below 3 is Low.

+How is the compliance gap calculated?

+The tool compares each building's reported GHG intensity (kg CO₂e per square foot per year) against the BERDO 2.0 emissions limits for its property type.
+If the building exceeds the limit, the tool estimates the annual Alternative Compliance Payment (ACP) at $234 per excess metric ton of CO₂e.

+Source: BERDO 2.0 Draft Phase 1 Regulations (Boston APCC, 2021).
+Not an official City of Boston compliance determination.

 ## Key Findings

 - 3,569 buildings are listed as “In Compliance” in the reporting status field